-How Do You “Get” An Application Password?
+How Do You “Create” An Application Password?

 Application Passwords are linked directly to individual WordPress users.

-By linking to users, it also implies the precise access permissions granted to an application when given access to your WordPress site.
+By linking to users, it also implies the precise access permissions granted to an application when they’re given access to your WordPress site.

 You’ll see a new section in the WP user profile page for managing these passwords.
 Simply click to create a password and use this in-place of your login password when supplying credentials to service providers.

 How Does ShieldPRO Handle Application Passwords?

 ShieldPRO hooks into user authentication in a number of ways when protecting user accounts from malicious access or activity.

 One of these is when a user logs in and their account has 2-Factor Authentication (2FA) requirements.